 To accomplish the goals and objectives we will participate in several activities over the semester.
-They cover roughly reading and discussing literature about multiculturalism and equity in mathematics education, reading theoretical articles and other articles related to equity issues in general, experiencing culturally inclusive instructional practices, developing culture-inclusive mathematics modules based on secondary or middle grades mathematics topics, reviewing and critiquing the Changing the Faces of Mathematics Monograph Series, and responding to writing prompts.
+They cover roughly reading and discussing literature about multiculturalism and equity in mathematics education, reading theoretical articles and other articles related to equity issues in general, experiencing culturally inclusive instructional practices, developing culture-inclusive mathematics modules based on secondary or middle grades mathematics topics, reviewing and critiquing books focusing on equity issues, and responding to writing prompts.